mudith2497/VU_FALL22_IOT_CLASS/RPI_BOOT_WIFI_tutorial/RPI_OS_Setup.md

-# Setting up dietpi on a Raspberry PI via wifi
+# How to Setup dietpi on a Raspberry PI using local wifi network

 ## HARDWARE INFORMATION FOR THE SETUP